 The IMDI first published Mushrooms for Dyes, Paper, Pigments & Myco-Stix™ in 2007.
 The book details the history and science of the mushroom arts.
 It shows how to extract substances from fungi to make dyes, paper, watercolors, and crayons.
 The book is available from Fungi Perfecti domestically, with international sales through The Net Loft.

-The 2022 IMDI Travel Grant has been awarded to Diāna Meiere of Latvia.
-Read about Diāna and the full history of the IMDI Travel Grant with accounts of recipients’ experiences.
+The 2022 IMDI Travel Grant was awarded to Diāna Meiere of Latvia.
+Discover the full history of the IMDI Travel Grant with accounts of recipients’ experiences here.

 Miriam’s door was always open to her ever-widening circle of friends of all ages.
 Artists and seekers, poets and writers, environmentalists and leftists found stimulating conversation and a smorgasbord of experimental culinary treats at her table.
 She was an intelligent, inquiring earth sprite and creative alchemist with a pot bubbling on the back of the stove at all times.
+Visit the website dedicated to Miriam’s life as an artist and as the “mother of mushroom dyes,” to discover her remarkable history.

 The INTERNATIONAL MUSHROOM DYE INSTITUTE was established in 1985.
 The board of directors has been very stable over the years.
 As of 2023 we have three new board members!
 Learn more about the board HERE.